teran/deduplicator/README.md

 # Requirements

- * x86_64 system, plugin is NOT working on 32-bit systems
  * the latest Adobe Lightroom version.
 Minimal requirement is CC 2015/6.0
  * Both of macOS and Windows are supported